owin1022/Altek_ROS/README.md

 # ROS Wrapper for Altek AL6100 depth camera Devices
 These are packages for using  Altek AL6100 depth cameras with ROS.

-This version supports Kinetic, Melodic and Noetic distributions of various ubuntu version.
+This version supports Kinetic, Melodic and Noetic based on various ubuntu distributions.

 ## Installation Instructions